27674385606

 Security features: End-to-end encryption, self-destructing messages, messages deleted from servers automatically

-Security risks: Known encryption weaknesses, iCloud backups
+Security risks: Known encryption weaknesses have previously been found, iCloud backups

 In 2019, researchers from Project Zero presented six high-level exploits that allowed them to use iMessages to take over a user’s device.
 And in 2021, the Pegasus spyware was shown to exploit an iMessage vulnerability.
 However, Apple is quick to patch vulnerabilities when they appear.